Skin Inflammation: Symptoms, Causes, and Support Strategies

 Vitamin A, Vitamin D, Plasma Zinc: Serum Copper Ratio

 Vitamin A is essential for your immune system, eye health, bone health, and skin health.
-Normal levels are between 15 to 60 micrograms per deciliter (mcg/dL) or 0.52 to 2.09 micromoles per liter (micromol/L).
+Normal serum vitamin A levels are between 35–60 ug/dL.

 Vitamin D3 is an important vitamin that most of our population is deficient in.
 Poor levels may indicate inflammation.
-Normal levels of vitamin D are 50 nmol/L (20 ng/mL) or more, while optimal levels are over 75 nmol/L (30 ng/mL).
+Normal levels of vitamin D are between 50-100 ng/mL

 To test all these, I recommend the Comprehensive Blood Analysis (CBA).
 This is the most detailed blood test that looks at all of these markers of inflammation.
 This test is more sophisticated than most conventional doctors are able to order.